isshiki/WinSleepWell/README.md

 │
 ├── /src
-│   ├── /WinSleepWell          # Project for the WPF tray application │   ├── /WinSleepWellService   # Project for the Windows service (to be added in the future) │   ├── /WinSleepWellLib       # Project for the shared library (to be added in the future) │   ├── /WinSleepWellSetup     # Project for the setup (to be added in the future) │   └── WinSleepWell.sln       # Solution file
+│   ├── /WinSleepWell          # Project for the WPF tray application │   ├── /WinSleepWellService   # Project for the Windows service
+│   ├── /WinSleepWellLib       # Project for the shared library
+│   ├── /WinSleepWellSetup     # Project for the setup (to be added in the future) │   └── WinSleepWell.sln       # Solution file
 │